-Social dialogue is an essential lever for Danone, at management level as well as with trade unions and employee representatives.
+Social dialogue between management, trade unions, and employee representatives is an essential tool for Danone.
 It helps to align collective efforts to improve the group's performance.

-For several years now, this dialogue has been carried out at on an international scale through worldwide agreements with labor unions.
+For the past several years, this dialogue has been carried out at an international scale through worldwide agreements with labour unions.
 Signing these agreements ensures working conditions are continuously improved.
-It is key to Danone and its employees’ success.
+It is key for Danone’s success, and the wellbeing of its employees.

-Since 1976, 10 international agreements have been signed between Danone and the IUF (International Union of Food and Allied Workers).
-This agreement establishes a common foundation of social policies such as equal and non-discriminatory hiring processes, safe and healthy working conditions and the right to training throughout the company.
+Since 1989, 10 international agreements have been signed between Danone and the International Union of Food and Allied Workers.
+These agreements establish a common foundation of social policies, such as equal and non-discriminatory hiring processes, safe and healthy working conditions, and the right to training throughout the company.